Like many pro athletes, there has been a lot of speculation lately about whether or not WWE wrestlers use steroids.

 Deeper Voice

-While the changes to the voice may be permanent, the effects of AAS on the female voice could change by receiving androgenic steroid therapy [11].
+While the changes to the voice may be permanent, the effects of AAS on the female voice could change with androgenic steroid therapy, per a study from the Clinical State Reports study [7].

 Excess Body and Facial Hair

-These are one of the many indicative signs that someone is using steroids.
+These are some of the many indicative signs that someone is using steroids.

 Baldness